cbilbo/My-Projects/README.md

 ## Minishell
 Implementation of basic Bash capability.
 This is group project for two persons.
 I did it with yaskaer.
 I was responsible for parsing, argument checking, redirection, signal handling and project build.
 Yaskaer tooks care of the execution, piping, environment variables and built-in functions.
 ## Minitalk
-Two programs (server and client) which exchange data using UNIX signals.
+Two programs (server and client) that exchange data using UNIX signals.
 ## Philosophers
 My solution of the dinning philosophers problem.
 ## Push Swap